APOQUEL Can Help

 APOQUEL IS NOT A STEROID

 With APOQUEL, your dog is less likely to suffer from the kinds of side effects often seen with steroids.
-These include behavior changes (stress, anxiety, aggression), excessive drinking and urinating, panting, and weight gain.2,4,5
+These include excessive drinking, urinating, and weight gain.6

 Understandably, weighing the side effects and the need for itch relief can feel like you are on an emotional roller coaster.
 But, knowing the facts will help you and your dog's veterinarian make the best choice for relief.

-APOQUEL MAY BE USED WITH MANY OTHER COMMON THERAPIES3
+APOQUEL MAY BE USED TOGETHER WITH COMMONLY USED MEDICINES4

 - •Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, carprofen)